 At dinnertime head to The Devonshire Arms where Paul Leonard, previously head chef at the Michelin-starred Isle of Eriska hotel in Scotland, now plies his trade.
 It’s a beautiful country house hotel on the Bolton Abbey Estate, and the nine-course tasting menu (£80 per person) is a treat not to be missed.

-Day 1: what to do at night in the Yorkshire Dales
+Day 1: What to do in the evening

 The arts are popular here, so take in a show at Ilkley’s Playhouse or the Courthouse in Otley.
 Heartbeat fans may recognise the latter: the former magistrates’ court played the police station in the popular TV series.